nrwl/nx/nx-dev/nx-dev/public/documentation/shared/guides/nextjs.md

 ## Code Sharing

-Without Nx, creating a new shared library can take from several hours or even weeks: a new repo needs to be provisioned, CI needs to be set up, etc..
+Without Nx, creating a new shared library can take from several hours to even weeks: a new repo needs to be provisioned, CI needs to be set up, etc...
 In an Nx Workspace, it only takes minutes.

 You can share React components between multiple Next.js applications.
 You can also share web components between Next.js and plain React applications.
 You can even share code between the backend and the frontend.
 All can be done without any unnecessary ceremony.